Hood Hundred

 FULL SERVICE: These 12 aid stations will be staffed with enthusiastic, experienced hosts and volunteers, and amply stocked with the following:

-• HYDRATION: water, Gnarly Nutrition Fuel2O energy drink (200 kcal per 20 oz + electrolytes, no caffeine, Limeade flavor), Coke, ginger ale.
+• HYDRATION: water, Gnarly Nutrition Fuel2O energy drink (200 kcal per 20 oz + electrolytes, no caffeine, Limeade or Tropical flavor), Coke, ginger ale.
 Beginning at Aid Station 11, coffee and hot water for tea and veggie-based broth will also be available.

 MEDICAL: Each full service aid station will have professional medical personnel monitoring, with a full compliment of first aid and emergency response equipment.